 The ADHS organizes a biennial international conference.
 Past events have been held in Utrecht, Guelph, Glasgow, Buffalo, London and Bowling Green, Ohio.

 The next biennial Conference will be held in Shanghai, June 2019.
+For full details please clink on the link below.

 12-15 June 2019